One Hundred Five

-“Daria, Dasha, take the most injured to the car, Sarah and Mani, I’m going upstairs to see what’s what, everyone else help the less injured, Amaya has the cars right outside.
+“Daria, Dasha, Sarah and Mani to the car, I’m going upstairs to see what’s what, everyone else help the less injured, Amaya has the cars right outside.
 She’ll take the most beat up with Daria and Dasha so they can start treatment.
 Grace B will rent a couple of motel rooms where we can get in without walking through a lobby.
 The rest of us will be along soon.”

 “Amaya, you catch that?”